Grelot/blog/content/articles/what-is-a-bad-programmer/index.md

 ### What is a module?

 A **module** is a subprogram.
 It is a file or a collection of files of written code.
 This code can be reused and invoked from other parts of the program.
-The term module is broad and may also refer to as *component*, *library*, *package*, or *assembly*.
+The term module is broad and can refer to a *component*, *library*, *package*, or *assembly*.

 </div>